 What are the rules for mangroves?

 The cutting or removing of mangroves is only allowed when authorized by dredge and fill permits.
 The penalty for unauthorized trimming or alteration of mangroves is the cost of restoration.
 To avoid such a penalty, permits should be obtained, and a variance exemption may be granted where unique and unnecessary hardship will otherwise result for the applicant.
-Permits of this type are issued by the FDEP, ACE, or a local government holding delegated authority.
+Permits of this type are issued by the FDEP, USACE, or a local government holding delegated authority.
 Cutting or removing mangroves is allowed where the environmental impact is minimal.
 In some cases, selective trimming may be permitted to facilitate enjoyment of riparian rights.
 In other cases, there are certain exceptions to the permit requirements when dealing with manmade canals, previously planted mangroves, and dead mangroves.
 Landowners should consult with the FDEP or the appropriate FWMD to see if one of these exceptions applies.

 Applications to cut or remove mangroves are transferred to county or municipal offices having jurisdiction over the area for which the permit is being requested.
 Applicants should be aware that there are department-approved dredge and fill regulatory programs to advise applicants on this concern.